-3. Achieving growth targets while margins are declining • Ability to visualize cost and cycle time for systematic waste reduction from all aspects. • Reducing complexity and waste across the supply chain; reducing white space in cycle times • Minimize the cost of new product ramp up against the high cost of mask sets and product piloting 4.
-Meeting factory and equipment reliability, capability and productivity requirements per the Roadmap • Increased impacts that single points of failure have on a highly integrated and complex factory • More equipment reliability, capability and productivity visualization that can be used bidirectionally between equipment suppliers and users for more efficient task sharing • Design-in of equipment capability visualization in production equipment; design-in of APC (R2R control, FD , FC and SPC) to meet quality requirements • Equipment supplier roadmap for equipment quality visualization and improvement, and, reduction of Equipment Output Waste. • Reduction of equipment driven NPW (non-product wafers) operations that compete for resources with production wafers and Dandori operations[1] • Meeting wait-time waste factory level management targets; developing wait-time waste reporting for tools; supporting standardized fab-wide equipment state information management. • Moving from reactive to predictive paradigm for scheduling, maintenance and yield management 5.
-Emerging factory paradigm and next wafer size change Addressing issues in movement from lot-based to single-wafer processing and control • Uncertainty about 450 mm conversion timing and ability of 300 mm wafer factories to meet historic 30% cost effectiveness.
-450mm era: Effecting architectual and other changes as necessary at an affordable cost to maintain or improve wafer-throughput-to-footprint levels in migration to 450mm Difficult Challenges Beyond 2019 Summary of Issues 1.
-Meeting the flexibility, extendibility, and scalability needs of a cost-effective, leading-edge factory • Ability to utilize task sharing opportunities to keep the manufacturing profitable such as manufacturing outsourcing • Enhanced customer visibility for quality assurance of high reliability products including manufacturing outsourcing business models Scalability implications to meet large 450 mm factory needs • Cost and task sharing scheme on industry standardization activity for industry infrastructure development 2.
-Managing ever increasing factory complexity • Higher resolution and more complications in process control due to smaller process windows and tighter process targets in many modules • Complexity of integrating next generation lithography equipment into the factory • More comprehensive traceability of individual wafers to identify problems to specific process areas • Comprehensive management that allows for automated sharing and re-usages of complex engineering knowledge and contents such as process recipes, APC algorithms, FD and C criteria, equipment engineering best known methods 3.
-Increasing global restrictions on environmental Need to meet regulations in different geographical areas issues • Need to meet technology restrictions in some countries while still meeting business needs Comprehending tighter ESH/Code requirements • Lead free and other chemical and materials restrictions New material introduction Uncertainty of novel device types replacing conventional CMOS and the impact of their

-• Timing uncertainty to identify new devices, create process technologies, and design factories in time for a low risk industry transition • Potential difficulty in maintaining an equivalent $0.7 \times$ transistor shrink per year for given die size and cost efficiency
+3. Achieving growth targets while margins are declining Ability to visualize cost and cycle time for systematic waste reduction from all aspects.
+Reducing complexity and waste across the supply chain Minimize the cost of new product ramp up against the high cost of mask sets and product piloting 4.
+Meeting factory and equipment reliability, capability and productivity requirements per the Roadmap Increased impacts that single points of failure have on a highly integrated and complex factory More equipment reliability, capability and productivity visualization that can be used bidirectionally between equipment suppliers and users for more efficient task sharing Design-in of equipment capability visualization in production equipment Equipment supplier roadmap for equipment quality visualization and improvement, and reduction of Equipment Output Waste.
+Reduction of equipment driven non-product wafers (NPW) operations that compete for resources with production wafers and Dandori operations 5.
+Emerging factory paradigm and next wafer size change Uncertainty about 450 mm conversion timing and ability of 300 mm wafer factories to meet historic 30% cost effectiveness.
+Uncertainty concerning how to reuse buildings, equipment, and systems to enable 450 mm wafer size conversion at an affordable cost Difficult Challenges Beyond 2017 Summary of Issues Meeting the flexibility, extendibility, and scalability needs of a cost-effective, leading-edge factory Ability to utilize task sharing opportunities to keep the manufacturing profitable such as manufacturing outsourcing Enhanced customer visibility for quality assurance of high reliability products including manufacturing outsourcing business models Scalability implications to meet large 300 mm factory needs [40K-50K WSPM] Cost and task sharing scheme on industry standardization activity for industry infrastructure development 2.
+Managing ever increasing factory complexity Higher resolution and more complications in process control due to smaller process windows and tighter process targets in many modules Complexity of integrating next generation lithography equipment into the factory More comprehensive traceability of individual wafers to identify problems to specific process areas Comprehensive management that allows sharing and re-usages of complex engineering knowledge and contents such as process recipes, APC algorithms, FD and C criteria, equipment engineering best known methods 3.
+Increasing global restrictions on environmental issues Need to meet regulations in different geographical areas Need to meet technology restrictions in some countries while still meeting business needs Comprehending tighter ESH/Code requirements Lead free and other chemical and materials restrictions New material introduction 4.
+Post-conventional CMOS manufacturing uncertainty Uncertainty of novel device types replacing conventional CMOS and the impact of their manufacturing requirements on factory design Timing uncertainty to identify new devices, create process technologies, and design factories in time for a low risk industry transition Potential difficulty in maintaining an equivalent 0.7× transistor shrink per year for given die size and cost efficiency